randomcoder/sbt-git-hooks/Readme.md

 }
 ```

-Now if you run `sbt` in your repository directory, `writeHooks` task will automically be called and your updated custom git hooks will be copied out-of-the-box.
+Now if you run `sbt` in your repository directory, `writeHooks` task will automically be called and your updated custom git hooks will be copied to `.git/hooks` out-of-the-box.

 ### Licence